Hive Sync Energy Wall Charger 2 Review

 Connectivity: Wi-Fi and 4G

-The Hive EV charger connects via both home Wi-Fi and a GPRS mobile network, providing dual connectivity.
-If your garage or driveway has spotty Wi-Fi, the GPRS mobile network acts as a backup, keeping the charger online for remote monitoring, scheduling, and firmware updates.
+The Hive EV charger connects via both home Wi-Fi and a 4G mobile network, providing dual connectivity.
+If your garage or driveway has spotty Wi-Fi, the mobile connection acts as a backup, keeping the charger online for remote monitoring, scheduling, and firmware updates.
 Several competing chargers at this price point offer Wi-Fi only.

 Smart Features and Power+ Integration